Home Compare AZO vs LULU

 AutoZone vs lululemon athletica: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with AutoZone carrying a narrow edge on stability. lululemon athletica still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+AutoZone holds the cleaner structural position, with the lead spread across stability and growth. lululemon athletica still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity